pylipp/financeager/README.md

 FINANCEAGER
 ===========

-An application (possibly running as Flask webservice) that helps you administering your daily expenses and earnings.
+An application that helps you administering your daily expenses and earnings.
 Interact via the command line interface.

 The `financeager` backend holds databases (internally referred to as 'periods').
 A period contains entries of a certain year.